MSabihkhan/minnow-Stanford/writeups/check2.md

 Checkpoint 2 Writeup
 ====================

-My name: [your name here]
+My name: Muhammad Sabih ud din khan

-My SUNet ID: [your sunetid here]
+My SUNet ID: 23L-0654

-I collaborated with: [list sunetids here]
+I collaborated with: Aammar Noor Zia 23L-0558

 I would like to thank/reward these classmates for their help: [list sunetids here]

-This lab took me about [n] hours to do.
+This lab took me about 15-20 hours to do due to breaks and electricity issue.
 I [did/did not] attend the lab session.

 Describe Wrap32 and TCPReceiver structure and design.
 [Describe data structures and approach taken.
 Describe alternative designs considered